The perfect beginner snorkeling beach. Convenient, calm, loads of marine life

 Speaking of picture taking… If you have kids, remember to pick up a disposable under water camera so they can take fun photos.
 The kids will have plenty to brag about when they get home.

-Kahaluu Beach is also famous for it’s sea turtles, or Honu as Hawaiians call them.
+Kahaluu Beach is also famous for it’s sea turtles, or “honu” in Hawaiian.
 Of all the places in the ocean for a turtle to swim, for some reason they LOVE Kahaluu Beach.
 On any given day you’ll be able to see quite a few of them feeding on seaweed and sunning themselves on the warm rocks.

 While sleeping on shore, their shells tend to have the color of the surrounding lava rock so keep your eyes open.
 Because of their shell color and because they lie so still, I have actually seen people almost trip over sleeping turtles.